baeninoise/alx-higher_level_programming/README.md

 # Higher-level programming - Python, Databases & JavaScript

-This repository contains programs written for the higher-level programming track at Holberton School.
+This repository contains programs written for the higher-level programming track at ALX School.
 In these projects, which began occurring in month four of the year one curriculum, I learned Python, MySQL and JavaScript.
 Simultaneously, I continued to reinforce and expand my skills in C and shell scripting.
 The specific list of projects contained follows: